Kozova1/Parsec-Integration-With-RetroPie/README.md

   THIS SCRIPT CHANGES A DRIVER IN YOUR SYSTEM
   -----------------------------------------------
+  If you don't want the driver changed run this command instead of step 4: sudo bash setup.sh nodrv

   Contact me if you have any concerns / problems /Issues
   ------------------------------------------------------